 I have a great backstory for this one.
-I got to attend the Cotton Pickin’ Fair in Gay, Georgia in 2006 (look it up – it’s a bi-annual spring and fall craft fair) In one of the booths a vendor was selling handmade wine bottle lamps filled with midget lights.
+I got to attend the Cotton Pickin’ Fair in Gay, Georgia in 2006 (look it up – it’s a fun bi-annual craft fair) In one of the booths a vendor was selling handmade wine bottle lamps filled with midget lights.
 All of them one of a kind with different art on them.
 That one was hard to leave empty-handed; I left with one that had pretty grape clusters.

-Making Your Wine Bottle Lamp with Lights
+Preparing Your Wine Bottle

 In addition to the special drill bit you would also need some tape to go over the spot, a misting bottle (all that friction can cause heat and this would be more likely to cause the potential to break) and safety goggles.

 The hole just needs to be about the size of a dime to be able to thread midget lights easily.

 You may have to tip the bottle sideways and upside down from time to time so the lights will be evenly dispersed in the wine bottle.
-I had this problem at first-no matter what I did, the lights would always stay on the bottom when I wanted a few of them closer to the top and the neck.
+I had this issue at first where the lights would clump at the bottom.
+If you’ve got a skinnier wine bottle, you may not have this problem so much 🙂

 I replaced the cork when I had the crystal filler/lights all in the right place I wanted them.
 The finishing touch…I wrapped a few strands of raffia near the top in a bow…seems no repurposed bottle is complete without a sprig of raffia on it.